cs186-fa12/fa12/hw4/README.md

     ./configure --enable-depend --enable-cassert --enable-debug --prefix=$HOME/pgsql --without-readline

 instead of the first line above.
+If this fails, first run `chmod 755 configure`, and then try the above command again _(added 10/27)_.

 ### Loading Data